just-me-/Dafny_LanguageServer_SA/README.md

 There are some helpfull links to getting into Visuel Studio Code Plugins as well.

 You can download the PDF here: <<Hier kommt dann später noch die Verlinkung auf ein PDF>>

+## VS Code Plugin
+If you would like to know which features are supported by the Visual Studio Code Plugin, please checkout the [VSCodePlugin-ReadMe](./VSCodePlugin/README.md).